 Since the 1994 U.S. Open won by Ernie Els, all that has mercifully changed.
-Starting with a presentation to the club board in 1995 by member Mark Studer, a path was charted whereby Oakmont was returned to Henry and William Fownes‘ founding vision of a raw links that examined a golfer’s game like no other.
+After a 1995 presentation to the club board by member Mark Studier a path was charted that would return Oakmont to Henry and William Fownes‘ founding vision of a raw links that examined a golfer’s game like no other.

-Headlined by a decade long tree removal program that saw over five thousand trees removed, Oakmont has been restored to one of the world golf’s most individualistic courses.
-Like Carnoustie and Royal Liverpool, there is something appealing in the course’s desire not to be appealing.
+Headlined by a decade long tree removal program that saw over five thousand trees removed, Oakmont has been restored as one of the world golf’s most individualistic courses.
+Like Carnoustie and Royal Liverpool, there is something appealing in the course’s desire to be unappealing.
 It is the Charles Bronson of golf courses – no special effects are necessary.

-Some clubs like Augusta National Golf Club show little interest in their founding fathers’ vision for what constitutes good golf.
-This is most sad as such visions are often unique enough to have inspired the founders to create the course in the first place.
+Some clubs like Augusta National Golf Club show little interest in their founding fathers’ vision of good golf.
+This is most sad as such visions are often so unique as to have inspired the creation of the course in the first place.
 Heading into the 2007 U.S. Open, William Fownes and Henry Fownes‘s would be rightly proud of the test that Oakmont will present.